 "This count is so fun because anyone can take part -- we all learn and watch birds together -- whether you are an expert, novice, or feeder watcher.
 I like to invite new birders to join me and share the experience.
 Get involved, invite your friends, and see how your favorite spot stacks up."

 -Gary Langham, Chief Scientist

 Bird populations are always shifting and changing.
-For example, 2013 GBBC data highlighted a large irruption of winter finches, including Red and White-winged Crossbills and Common and Hoary Redpolls, across much of the United States.
-Experts believe that these movements are caused by the failure of tree seed crops in their normal winter ranges.
-For more on the results of the 2013 GBBC, take a look at the full summary, and be sure to check out some of the images in the 2013 GBBC Photo Contest Gallery.
+For example, 2014 GBBC data highlighted a large irruption of Snowy Owls across the northeastern, mid-Atlantic and Great Lakes areas of the United States.
+The data also showed the effects that the polar vortex had on bird movement around the country.
+For more on the results of the 2014 GBBC, take a look at the Halftime Report, and be sure to check out some of the images in the 2014 GBBC Photo Contest Gallery.

 On the www.birdcount.org web site, participants can explore real-time maps and charts that show what others are reporting during and after the count.
 All participants are entered in a drawing for prizes that include bird feeders, binoculars, books, CDs, and many other great products.

 Those interested in participating in the GBBC can find more information by visiting www.birdcount.org.
 For questions and comments, please contact the Cornell Lab of Ornithology or the National Audubon Society:

 Cornell Lab of Ornithology